SalesforceLabs/survey-force/readme.md

 1. Complete "General Surveys" steps.
 1. Check "Read" access for "Contact" object.
 1. Check "Read" access for "Case" object.
-1. Private OWD for Case and Contact ?
+1. Private OWD for Case and Contact?
    1. Create a public group and add the survey site user.
    1. Grant read access to case and contact to this group by creating 2 sharing rules
    1. [Check this thread for further information.](http://boards.developerforce.com/t5/Force-com-Labs-Development-and/Survey-Force-Question/m-p/407457#M1197)